Microflow studio

 Nodes

-For example, you can create a flow that reads data from a sensor, processes the data, and then sends the result to an output device.
+For example, you can create a flow that reads data from a sensor, processes the data, and then sends the result to an output device like an LED light.

-Nodes are being connected with edges to form a flow.
-Each node has a set of handles that can be connected to other nodes.
+Nodes are connected with edges (the lines between nodes) to form a flow.
+Each node has connection points called "handles" where you can attach edges to connect nodes together.

 Input handles